minima-global/minidocs/docs/runanode/selectplatform/linuxvpsservice.md

 Your node will **not** auto-update so you will need to [update your node](#updating-your-node) when a new version becomes available.
 :::

-You must now finish setting up your firewall rules.
+**You must now finish setting up your firewall rules to ensure your node runs as expected.**

 ## Finish firewall setup